enkidevs/reduck/README.md

 **Methods**

 `defineAction(actionType: String, reducerCases: Object)`
 - `actionType` is the type of the action.
-Can be whatever you choose as long as it follows the format: `<duck-name>.<some-action-name>`.
+Can be whatever you choose as long as it follows the format: `<duck-name>/<some-action-name>`.
 This helps with tracking defined actions in each duck.

 - `reducerCases` consist of: